The Descriptive Complexity of Graph Neural Networks: Preliminaries

 \subsection{Graphs and Signals}

-Graphs play two different roles in this paper: they are the basic data structures on which logics and graph neural networks operate, and they form the skeleton of Boolean circuits and neural networks.
-In the first role, which is the default, we assume graphs to be undirected, in the second role they are directed acyclic graphs (dags).
+Graphs play two different roles in this article: they are the basic data structures on which logics and graph neural networks operate, and they form the skeleton of Boolean circuits and neural networks.
+In the first role, which is the default, we assume graphs to be undirected.
+This assumption is not essential for our results, but convenient.
+In the second role, graphs are directed acyclic graphs (dags).

 We always denote the vertex set of a graph or dag $G$ by $V(G)$ and the edge set by $E(G)$.
 We denote edges by $vw$ (without parentheses).
-We assume the vertex set of all graphs in this paper to be finite and nonempty.
+We assume the vertex set of all graphs in this article to be finite and nonempty.
 The \emph{order} of a graph $G$ is $|G|\coloneqq|V(G)|$, and the \emph{bitsize} $\bsize(G)$ of $G$ is the size of a representation of $G$.
 (For simplicity, we can just take adjacency matrices, then $\bsize(G)=|G|^2$.)
 The class of all (undirected) graphs is denoted by $\CG$.